-Hanesbrands Theatre was the first of the three multi-function theatres on our Arts Campus at the Milton Rhodes Center for the Arts.
-With its state-of-the art lighting, projection and audio systems, Hanesbrands Theatre’s black-box design was the trendsetter in downtown Winston-Salem when it opened in 2010.
-It remains the premier black-box theatre in the City, and one of only three art venues in the City with a DCP projection system.
+Located at 209 N Spruce Street, Hanesbrands Theatre was the first of the three multi-function theatres on Arts Council's campus.
+With state-of-the art lighting, projection, and audio systems, Hanesbrands Theatre is the premier black-box theatre in Winston-Salem, and one of only three art venues in the City with a DCP projection system.

 As a performance venue, Hanesbrands Theatre can seat in traditional proscenium style up to 228 for theatre productions, film screenings, music, and dance performances.
 It can also be configured for theatre-in-the-round productions.
 Hanesbrands Theatre is the principal performing home for several theatre and dance groups, including The Little Theatre of Winston-Salem, the North Carolina Black Repertory Company and Winston-Salem Festival Ballet.